Left to right: Frank Noppenberger (1984-88),

 Darren Schulman became EB's 5th State Champion in wrestling (we've since had a 6th), taking the 123-pound title at Princeton University's Jadwin Gym.
 This capped a 31-0 season for him, only the 2nd undefeated State Championship season for an EB wrestler.
 (We've since had a 3rd: Lenny Cassidy went 27-0 in 1966, and Scott Kammerer went 32-0 in 1991.)

-I was 16, a junior at EBHS, and I didn’t have a car, and as for getting there with the help of public transportation... let’s just say I had a better chance of getting a date with Sports Illustrated cover girl Kathy Ireland.
+I was 16, a junior at EBHS, and I couldn't drive: The legal driving age in New Jersey, then as now, was 17.
+And as for getting there with the help of public transportation... let's just say I had a better chance of getting a date with then-Sports Illustrated cover girl Kathy Ireland.

-Did I do what any sane kid would have done, and say, “Forget it, I’ll read the misspelling-ridden articde in the Home News tomorrow”?
+Did I do what any sane kid would have done, and say, "Forget it, I'll read the misspelling-ridden article in the Home News tomorrow"?
 Of course not.
-Those of you who’ve known me since then, you remember my nickname at the time: “Crazy Mike.”
+Those of you who've known me since then, you remember my nickname at the time: "Crazy Mike."
+That day, if I hadn't already, I earned it.

 I found alternate transportation: I got on my bicycle.
-Took me 3½ hours.
-I ended up riding up Easton Avenue, getting lost in Bound Brook, and having to cross Route 22 without the benefit of a traffic light.
+It took me 3½ hours.
+I ended up riding up Easton Avenue, past the Rutgers campus, getting lost in Bound Brook, and having to cross U.S. Route 22 without the benefit of a traffic light.

-Now, I’m not claiming credit for anything.
-Especially since head coach Frank Noppenberger, now EB’s athletic director, has probably had to get his eyes checked for all the times he’s rolled them at things I’ve said over the last 25 years.
+Now, I'm not claiming credit for anything.
+Especially since head coach Frank Noppenberger, now EB's athletic director, has probably had to get his eyes checked for all the times he's rolled them at things that I've said over the last 25 years.
 Besides, he probably said something at halftime that made them come out like a house afire in the second half.
+As a Yankee Fan, he knows the saying of 1930s Hall of Fame pitcher Lefty Gomez: "I'd rather be lucky than good."
+Nopp knows it pays to be both lucky and good, and, as a basketball coach, he was both.

-And so they did come out, and Franklin couldn’t stop us.
+And so they did come out, and Franklin simply couldn't stop us.
+We went through them like a hot knife through butter.
 The buckets just kept pouring in.
 Defense?
 What defense?
 The only D was from us.
 When it was all over, it was East Brunswick 87, Franklin 69.
 A 12-point deficit became an 18-point win.
 What a spectacular performance.
 Suffice it to say, that court got stormed.

 I did get a ride back to East Brunswick, with my bike in their trunk.
 I wish I could remember who gave me the ride.
-It might have been Gina Terraciano, one of the cheerleaders, and her father and sister, but I'm not sure.
-Whoever it was, I’m sorry I don't remember, and thank you.
+I know it was a girl, her father and her sister.
+It might have been Gina Terraciano, one of the cheerleaders, but I'm not sure.
+Whoever it was, I'm sorry I don't remember, but let me offer this belated thank you.

 Now, it seems, truly, crazy.
 But I was hardly the only person doing crazy things at 16, and this was about as nuts as I got back then.